Thanks for your interest in the 1Password bug bounty program! We're happy you're here.

 We are happy to answer general questions and to help you understand 1Password, but we will not provide any direct assistance to assist with capturing the 'flag'.

-A submission detailing the steps used to Capture the Flag is the only way to earn the $100k reward.
+A valid submission detailing the steps used to Capture the Flag is the only way to earn the $1 million reward.

 We want to hear from you

 We love feedback about our bug bounty program and documentation; we appreciate any comments about how we might improve our approach.